eieioF11/hunav_gazebo_wrapper/README.md

 ## Docker with PAL PMB2 robot

-In the directory docker_pmb2_hunavsim, we provide 3 examples for running HuNavSim with the [PMB2 Robot (ROS 2)](https://github.com/pal-robotics/pmb2_simulation/tree/humble-devel) from PAL Robotics
+In the directory docker_pmb2_hunavsim, we provide a docker with the HuNavSim and the [PMB2 Robot (ROS 2)](https://github.com/pal-robotics/pmb2_simulation/tree/humble-devel) from PAL Robotics

 Before building the docker image, it is recommended to clean the build caché of Docker:
 ```sh